-The California Botanical Society is launching a new program to inspire future botanists and to help build the communication and professional skills of current botany scholars.
+In 2018, the California Botanical Society launched a new program to inspire future botanists, and help build the communication and professional skills of current botany scholars.

-We invite graduate and undergraduate students to participate in the program.
+We invite students of all levels as well as postdocs to participate in the program:

 Botany Lesson Forms

-Botany Ambassadors can work with local schools, gardens and parks to implement botany lessons for K-3rd grade students.
+Botany Ambassadors can work with local schools, gardens, museums and parks to implement botany lessons for K-12 students.
 Please let us know if you need help initiating this process in your area.
-Here are a few lesson forms for K-3rd grade classrooms to introduce botany:
+Here are a few lesson plans for K-12th grade classrooms to introduce botany:

 Create New Botany Lessons

 We also welcome new lesson contributions.
-To create or contribute botany lessons to our program, please email Rachael L. Olliff Yang.
+To create or contribute botany lessons to our program, please email Lorena Villanueva-Almanza.

 Get started with our Botany Lesson Template: